 UNTIL THE LEGISLATUTRE PASSES A BUDGET WITH RESTORED FUNDING FOR gmhcn, AND THAT BUDGET IS SIGNED BY THE GOVERNOR, WE ARE AT RISK.
 EVERY PHONE CALL AND EMAIL LETS OUR LEADERS KNOW THAT SUPPORT FOR MENTAL HEALTH MATTERS TO YOU.
 KEEP CALLING.

 The Georgia Mental Health Consumer Network believes in the ability of everyone living with mental health concerns to enjoy lives of purpose, meaning, productivity, and wellness.
-Since it was founded in 1991, this grassroots nonprofit organization has been led and run by mental health peers—people in mental health recovery.
+Since the first gathering of 30 behavioral health peers in October 1990, this grassroots nonprofit organization has been led and run by mental health peers—people in mental health recovery.
 GMHCN has evolved into a statewide organization of over 100 employees engaged in advocacy, education, training, and peer support services for the people of Georgia.
 GMHCN is recognized as a national leader in the peer support movement.
 At its core, the basis of peer support—one person using their lived experience to support another—is not new; in fact, it is the basis of human growth and development.
 Mental health peers with special training are now able to use their lived recovery experience in clinical settings to provide something beyond a diagnosis or medication.
 We provide the evidence that we can and do recover from our mental health challenges.
 We provide skills, tools, and above all, hope.